 |---|---|---|

-| Network security | Protect networks against unauthorized access and malware | Firewalls, IDS/IPS |
+| Network security | Protect networks mostly against unauthorized access and malware | Firewalls, IDS/IPS |

-| Application security | Secure applications throughout their lifecycle | Code scanning, patching |
+| Application security | Secure applications throughout their lifecycle | Code scanning and patching |

-| Information security | Protect confidentiality and integrity of stored and transmitted data | Encryption, DLP |
+| Information security | Protect confidentiality and integrity of data, both in store and transit | Encryption, DLP |

-| Operational security | Manage access, permissions, and policies for secure operations | IAM, zero-trust models |
+| Operational security | Manage access, permissions, and policies for operations | IAM, zero-trust models |

-| Cloud security | Secure workloads and data in cloud environments | CASB, cloud-native firewalls |
+| Cloud security | Secure data along the workloads in cloud environments | CASB, cloud firewalls |

-| Endpoint security | Safeguard user devices from intrusion | EDR, anti-malware |
+| Endpoint security | Safeguard user devices from intrusion | EDR, antimalware |

-| Resilience | Ensure systems can recover after incidents | Backup, disaster recovery |
+| Resilience | Ensure systems are able to recover after incidents | Backup, disaster recovery |

-Current threat landscape
+Current threat scene

-The scale of cybercrime
+The scale of modern cybercrime

 Breach costs and frequency